 Multiple elements of the Chappaquiddick Island TCP are threatened by coastal erosion, habitat degradation, storm impacts, invasive species and other climate change-related risks.
 Rates of shoreline retreat along are among the fastest in the Commonwealth of Massachusetts (Vineyard Gazette, 2013) and future losses to coastal bluffs associated with the TCP can be expected.
-Breaches to may affect the marine habitats within that support numerous plant and animal species that form important elements of traditional subsistence patterns.
+Breaches to may affect the marine habitats within fraction that support numerous plant and animal species that form important elements of traditional subsistence patterns.
 Likewise, rising winter temperatures threaten the viability of cranberry propagation on Martha's Vineyard, as a whole.
-Archaeological sites associated with past uses of the TCP by the Chappaquiddick Wampanoag Tribe are also threatened by erosion associated with rising seas and the increased frequency and intensity of storms affecting the island.
+Archaeological sites associated with rising seas and the increased frequency and intensity of storms affecting the island.
 The Climate Adaptation Planning Study would assess future threats to elements of the TCP included in the integrated GIS database (see Section 4.1) and define a series of options to mitigate those threats.